Please see FAQs under the categories below

 How much space will be used in the park?

 Council understands the significance of Thomas Jack Park to our community, and we can ensure that minimal impact to the park and green space is one of our top priorities.
 The diagram below explains the areas that were defined to ensure our park remains primarily as open parkland.
-The image on the left below shows an 'exclusion zone' in purple which was created to protect the area of mature trees on the Drayton Street side, and to create a buffer around the homes in the park.
+The image below shows an 'exclusion zone' in purple which was created to protect the area of mature trees on the Drayton Street side, and to create a buffer around the homes in the park.
 The white shaded area is not part of the project area and includes Council’s depot and two private residential properties.
 The final concept design adheres to these boundaries.

 The total footprint of the buildings cannot exceed 2,500m2.
-The total park area is over 36,000m2.
+The total park area is over 37,000m2.